GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Ranger: multiplicative damage that doesn't boost Headhunter

 ### Tips/tricks
-- any type of armor on kill works with skill kills
+- any type of armor on kill works with skill kills and the Plague of the Outcasts debuff from Pestilence
 - critical hit damage isn't affected by damage drop-off
 - crossbow bolts apply localized damage, for instance headshots remove helmets
 - deploying a skill while using Technician protects you and nearby allies from disruption/shock (Faraday field) as long as you're both staying within 5m of it
 - double-clicking on a cache instantly opens it
 - explosions have damage drop-off from the point of impact
-- health doesn't regen when disrupted (TODO: check if it's the same when your shield is taking damage)
+- health doesn't regen when disrupted
 - improvised gear always has a mod slot, opening up possibilities for some builds (ex: PFE, hazard immunity)
 - incoming repairs and outgoing healing are multiplicative and they are their own multiplier, therefore, they're both multiplicative with repair skills
 - mobs can block shots and take damage from another mob, turning a mob right in front of you as a bullet shield